 D. Adam Algren, M.D.

-Interim Chair, Department of Emergency Medicine, Associate Professor of Emergency Medicine and Pediatrics, Medical Toxicologist, Emergency Medicine Physician
+Chair, Department of Emergency Medicine, Associate Professor of Emergency Medicine and Pediatrics, Medical Toxicologist, Emergency Medicine Physician

 Department(s) of Emergency Medicine